Amzani/apidesk-sdk-test-def/docs/models/components/createleadrequestphonenumberstype.md

 # CreateLeadRequestPhoneNumbersType

-The type of phone number, indicating its purpose such as 'mobile', 'home', or 'work'.
-This optional field helps categorize the phone number for better organization and retrieval within the CRM system.
-Providing this information can assist in tailoring communication strategies based on the lead's preferred contact method.
+The type of phone number provided for the lead, such as 'mobile', 'home', or 'work'.
+This field helps categorize the phone number for better contact management and is optional.
+Ensure the type is a valid string that accurately describes the phone number's usage context.

 ## Example Usage